biglocalnews/.github/profile/README.md

 ![BIG LOCAL NEWS](https://raw.githubusercontent.com/biglocalnews/.github/main/profile/github-840x200.png)

-Big Local News is a program at Stanford University creating tools and data that empower journalists to better cover their community.
+Big Local News is a program at Stanford University gathering data and creating tools that empower journalists to better cover their community.

 Our team authors open-source software that gathers and refines hard-to-obtain public records about policing, politics, public health, employment and other topics.
 We then collaborate with reporters to analyze the records, find stories and produce journalism that makes an impact.